 If requested, upon occurrence of a vacancy in a dwelling unit, a subsidy amounting to 80% of the contract rent is payable for a vacancy period of 60 days subject to compliance by the mortgagor with certain conditions relating primarily to a diligent effort to rent the subsidized unit.
-If requested, the payment of a subsidy with respect to a dwelling unit vacant after initial rent-up may continue, after such 60-day period, for one or more additional periods of up to 12 months in an amount equal to the principal and interest payments required to amortize that portion of the debt attributable to the vacant unit, if a good faith effort is being made to rent the unit, the unit meets HUD's required property standards and the owner has demonstrated to the satisfaction of HUD that the project can achieve financial soundness within a reasonable period of time.
-No such payment may be made if the owner of the development is receiving revenues in excess of the cost incurred by the owner with respect to the development.
-No restrictions apply to the number of times during the term of the mortgage that the owner may receive benefit of the subsidy for debt service on vacant units.
+Subsequent to the initial rent-up period, if a dwelling unit remains vacant after such 60-day period and certain other criteria are met, certain projects may request the payment of a subsidy for one or more additional periods of up to 12 months in an amount equal to the principal and interest payments required to amortize that portion of the debt attributable to such vacant unit.